 What is aperture?

 For non-photographers, here is a quick guide: the smaller the f-number, the wider the aperture.
 Otherwise, you see a photo with relatively less focus, brightness and crispness.
 It means that a camera sensor’s ability to let in more light is dictated by the size of aperture opening.
 So the wider the aperture, the more light comes in.
 This is especially helpful in low-lit environments where you need to have as much exposure as you need for a good quality image.
 If your smartphone does not have a wide aperture, you will get underexposed and/or noisy photos.
-This can be aided with the use of slower shutter speed or higher ISO, but this is only possible with DSLRs most of the time, though some mobile devices currently in the market have manual exposure modes where you can control the speed of shutter and the ISO value.
+This can be aided with the use of slower shutter speed or higher ISO, but these settings are mostly used on DSLRs.
+Though some phones currently have pro modes where you can control the shutter speed and the ISO value, a majority of users don’t touch those settings and capture photos in auto mode only.

 The advantage, however, of wide apertures is that you do no longer need to adjust the shutter speed and ISO in low-lit environments, meaning your smartphone camera will be more flexible in different lighting conditions.
 A slower shutter speed, for example, is not applicable if you are shooting a person, especially a moving person or object.
 You will need a relatively faster shutter speed to freeze the motion and avoid a blurry capture of your image.